Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/04-dfs.md

 The pseudocode for the recursive implementation is as follows:
 ```
+- Main function
     def dfs(self, start_node):
-    - Create empty list to store visited nodes
+        - Create empty list to store nodes that have been visited
         - Pass list of visited nodes and `start_node` into `dfs_helper`
         - Return list of visited nodes

 - Helper function
     def dfs_helper(self, start_node, visited)
         - If `start_node` is not in list of visited nodes
-        - Append node to visited
+            - Append `start_node` to list of visited nodes
-        - Loop through the neighbors of the node
+            - Loop through `start_node`'s neighbors
-            - Call dfs_helper with list of visited nodes and the neighbor as the new start node
+                - Call dfs_helper passing in list of visited nodes and the neighbor as the new start node
 ```

 The key difference between our iterative and recursive implementations is that the explicit stack created in the iterative version is replaced by the recursive call stack.